Getting Started with On-Demand Assessments

 Providing Access to Azure Log Analytics workspace

-Granting access to the Log Analytics workspace to Microsoft personnel is necessary for PFE led deliveries of On-Demand Assessments and must be completed by the Azure subscription owner.
+Granting access to the Log Analytics workspace to Microsoft personnel is necessary for CE led deliveries of On-Demand Assessments and must be completed by the Azure subscription owner.
 We recommend you add users as a Log Analytics Reader to grant @microsoft.com users access to your Azure Log Analytics workspace to view your assessments.
 They will not have access to your Azure subscription.